-Farmers practicing biodynamic agricultural methods work to become aware of the subtleties in nature, to not view nature as a series of disparate parts unrelated to one another.
+As Farmers, we work to become aware of the subtleties in nature, to not view nature as a series of disparate parts unrelated to one another.
 Plants come to be known as sense organs of the earth.
 If a farm is showing unhealthy plants, simply making them bigger by spraying them with fertilizer or killing off the pests with insecticide will not solve the land’s underlying, long-term health and sustainability concerns.

-The biodynamic farmer will look to many variables when working to support the soil health and farm vibrancy of the land they steward.
+The holistic farmer will look to many variables when working to support the soil health and farm vibrancy of the land they steward.
 What crops were in this spot before, are other plants hindering growth, when were the plants sown or transplanted, was the compost right?
 All of the inquiries make for a holistic approach to farming.

 We have chosen, as stewards of this earth we work, to avoid all use of chemical fertilizer, pesticides, herbicides, fungicides, and so on; nor do we grow or support any genetically modified crops through our practices.